scala-ts/scala-ts/README.md

 * `emitClasses` - generate class declarations (`false` by default)
 * `optionToNullable` - translate `Option` types to union type with `null` (e.g. `Option[Int]` to `number | null`)
 * `optionToUndefined` - translate `Option` types to union type with `undefined` (e.g. `Option[Int]` to `number | undefined`) - can be combined with `optionToNullable`
+* `outputStream` - the stream to which the code should be emitted; it defaults to console

 Usage example in `build.sbt`:
 ```